Morocco–European Union relations: Issues

 Illegal immigration and terrorism have already replaced issues on the agenda that were important before, such as trade (i.e. agriculture and fishing) and drug trafficking.
 Starting in 2000, Moroccan and EU authorities have been keen to work together more closer with intelligence sharing and border control cooperation.

 Human rights was an issue that curved Morocco–EU relationships for decades.
 Now, many European officials have lauded the efforts Morocco has made in the human rights field.

 Another hot issue concerns territorial disputes.
 In July 2002, there was a skirmish between Spain and Morocco during the Perejil incident.
 Though tensions have eased since the coming of the Spanish Socialist party to power, the two Spanish exclaves of Ceuta and Melilla are still an obstacle between the two neighbouring countries.
 In October 2006 a diplomatic controversy was sparked between Morocco and Spain when Morocco had denied entry from Ceuta of a Spanish aid package consisting of 150 patrol vehicles to fight illegal immigration.
 This was later resolved by delivering the goods 50 km off Tangier's coast.

 The Western Sahara conflict has always been on the agenda.
 Morocco has long been seeking a formal European recognition of its claimed rights over the disputed territory.

 On 17 May 2021, an incident occurred between Morocco and Spain, in which massive crossing of people took place along the beaches of the border between both countries in the direction of Ceuta and Melilla in Spain.
-It originated due to a deterioration in diplomatic relations between the Moroccan monarchy and the Government of Spain, after the latter admitted the transfer of the main representative of the Saharawi independence movement Polisario Front to a Spanish hospital in La Rioja, in April 2021.
+It originated due to a deterioration in diplomatic relations between the Government of Morocco and the Government of Spain, after the latter admitted the transfer of the main representative of the Saharawi independence movement Polisario Front to a Spanish hospital in La Rioja, in April 2021.
 On 24 June 2022, an incident occurred which involved deaths of 23 migrants after an illegal migration attempt towards Melilla.